 2. Human-to-mosquito transmission

-Mosquitoes can become infected from people who are actively suffering from DENV.
-This can be someone who has symptomatic dengue infection, or asymptomatic having no signs of illness.
+Mosquitoes can become infected by people who are actively suffering from DENV.
+This can be someone who has the symptomatic dengue infection, or asymptomatic having no signs of illness.

 3. Pregnant mother to her baby